fuzzzerd/fmDotNet/README.md

 # fmDotNet: a wrapper for the FileMaker XML API

 This is a fork of [the original fmDotNet](http://fmdotnet.sourceforge.net/).
 It includes additional coverage of the FileMaker XML API that was not present in the original version.
-Most notibly support for the `-findquery` operation via the [fmDotNet.Requests.CompoundFind](https://github.com/WizardSoftware/fmDotNet/blob/master/src/fmDotNet/Requests/CompoundFind.cs) class.
+Most notibly support for the `-findquery` operation via the [fmDotNet.Requests.CompoundFind](https://github.com/fuzzzerd/fmDotNet/blob/master/src/fmDotNet/Requests/CompoundFind.cs) class.
 Our fork also includes a set of unit/integration tests.

 If you are familiar with FileMaker Pro 6 CDML Web Publishing or the FileMaker PHP API, fmDotNet will feel familiar to you.
 Many of the core principles and techniques are the same.
 The operations and vocabulary are the same as in FileMaker Pro.

-The integration tests provided with this library have been tested against FileMaker Server 12 and 14 with full passing grades.
+The integration tests provided with this library have been tested against the latest FileMaker Server with all tests passing.

 ## Getting Started with fmDotNet